DJ LeMahieu: 2022

 In 2022, LeMahieu batted .261/.357/.377 in 467 at bats with 12 home runs and 46 RBIs.
 60.1% of the pitches to him were fastballs, the highest percentage of those to any major leaguer.
 He swung at a lower percentage of pitches in the strike zone (54.7%) than any other major league batter.
 He became the first recipient of the American League Gold Glove Award for a utility player.

+2023

+LeMahieu played in a total of 136 games for the Yankees in 2023, batting .243/.327/.390 with 15 home runs and 44 RBI.
+He had experienced struggles while working under hitting coach Dillon Lawson, but saw a spike in production after Lawson was replaced midseason by Sean Casey.

+2024

+LeMahieu suffered a non-displaced fracture of his right foot prior to the 2024 season and began the year on the injured list.
+His rehabilitation was prolonged after he continued to experience soreness in the same foot.
+Playing in 67 games while batting .204/.269/.259 with just 2 home runs and 26 RBI.
+LeMahieu was activated from the injured list and returned to the Yankees' lineup on May 28, 2024.

+2025

+LeMahieu strained his left calf muscle prior to the 2025 season and began the year on the injured list.
+The injury put LeMahieu on the IL until May 13, 2025, when he made his 2025 debut as a pinch hitter against the Seattle Mariners.
+In 45 appearances for the Yankees, he slashed .266/.338/.336 with two home runs and 12 RBI.
+Manager Aaron Boone announced on July 8 that Jazz Chisholm Jr. would resume playing as a second baseman and LeMahieu was being moved to a bench role.
+The next day, the Yankees designated LeMahieu for assignment, then released him a day later.

 Batting profile

 Despite his 6'4", 215 pound frame that led many scouts to suggest that he had potential as a pure power hitter, LeMahieu became a powerful opposite field contact hitter.
 His tendency to not leg kick, and hit for contact with low launch angle (average of under 10 degrees) was compensated by his high exit velocity (91.7 mph average as of August 8, 2019), meaning he can still hit for extra bases while not getting long fly outs.
 Since the 2019 season, he more often hits opposite field home runs than pulled home runs.